Santa Clara Small Claims Court

 How much can I sue for in Santa Clara County Small Claims?

 This is also known as the "small claims court limits."
-In Santa Clara Small Claims:
+In Santa Clara County Small Claims you can sue for the following maximum amounts:

-What are the Santa Clara Small Claims Court Filing Fees?
+What are the Santa Clara County Small Claims Court Filing Fees?

-The amount you will pay to file a small claims lawsuit in Santa Clara depends on how much you are suing for:
+The amount you will pay to file a small claims lawsuit in Santa Clara County depends on how much you are suing for.
+You will pay between $30 to $75 to file the lawsuit.
+If cannot afford to pay court fees, you can ask the court to waive the fees.

 What are other costs for Small Claims Court?